 3.1 University procurement is governed by the Government of Newfoundland and Labrador Public Procurement Act (PPA) and Public Procurement Regulations (PPR) which outlines requirements for Open Call for Bids

-3.2 The University established threshold limits are lower than those outlined in the regulations.
+3.2 The University established threshold limits are aligned to those outlined in the regulations.
 The procurement thresholds for Memorial University requiring an open call for bid are:

-- services (excluding engineering and architectural services) with an estimated value of $50,000 or greater;
+- services (including engineering and architectural services) with an estimated value of $105,700 or greater;

 - leases of space with an estimated contract value of $100,000 or greater.